sandersaares/DocumentAuthoring/docs/Content.md

 # References to external documents

-You can directly reference any document listed in the [SpecRef catalog](https://specref.org) using `[[!rfc7168]]` (normative) and `[[rfc2324]]` (informative) bibliography tags.
-Such tags will cause a suitable hyperlink to be generated and, if the reference is normative, the referenced document to be added to the bibliography section.
+You can directly reference any document listed in the [SpecRef catalog](https://specref.org) using `[[!rfc7168]]` (normative) and `[[rfc2324]]` (informative) tags in text.
+Such tags will be replaced with a suitable hyperlink during document compilation and, if the reference is normative, the referenced document will be added to the bibliography section.

-[SpecRef accepts contributions](https://github.com/tobie/specref#updating--adding-new-references), If you do not find a document in the catalog, consider adding it to SpecRef instead of maintaining a manually updated bibliography section.

 To add custom bibliography entries, define a `<pre class=biblio>` section containing SpecRef style JSON.
 This will be simply be appended to any SpecRef data set when building your document.